 No, they won’t.

 With the help of the translation and localization process, you can accommodate the necessary changes.
-But most importantly you need to tap the top most online trending languages.
+But most importantly you need to tap the top online trending languages.

-Here’s a list of the top 10 languages that you need to consider for website translation.
+Here’s a list of the top 10 languages that you need to consider for e-commerce website translation.
 Take a quick look!

 The lingua franca of the world, English is the international language, and if you are a non-English speaker then you’d already know that the majority of internet users can’t even speak English.
 What eCommerce websites (or any other website for that matter) need to understand is that there are other languages in the world too.